diegorv/dotfiles/README.md

 * Save screenshots in ~/Pictures/Screenshots folder
 * Check for software updates daily, not just once per week
 * Disable system-wide resume
-* Turn off keyboard illumination when computer is not used for 30 seconds"
+* Turn off keyboard illumination when computer is not used for 30 seconds
 * Make keyboard cursor faster
 * Disable auto-correct
 * Show the main window when launching Activity Monitor